ebasso/sterling-b2b-samples/filegateway-scenarios/polling-file-from-sftp-partner/README.md

 **On Filegateway**

- 4) Create a Local Partner/Mailbox to receive Files.
-Example: Demo_SFTP_Partner
+ 1) Create a Local Partner/Mailbox to receive Files.
+Example: Demo_Local_SFTP

 **On B2Bi Dashboard**